-Previously, Mr Dowland was a founding director of Aurora in February 2005 and held the position of Finance Director of Aurora from November 2010 until the acquisition of Aurora by Baytex Energy Australia Pty Ltd in June 2014.
-Mr Dowland has over 30 years corporate finance and management experience in the oil and gas industry having previously held director, senior management or advisory positions in Australian, Canadian and UK-listed companies with operations in various jurisdictions worldwide.
+Prior to this appointment Mr Dowland was a founding director of Aurora Oil & Gas Limited (Aurora) appointed in February 2005.
+Mr Dowland held the position of Finance Director of Aurora from 10 November 2010 until the acquisition of Aurora by Baytex Energy Australia Pty Ltd in June 2014.
+He has over 30 years corporate finance and management experience in the oil and gas industry having previously held director or senior management or advisory positions in Australian, Canadian and UK-listed companies with operations in the UK, Russia, Azerbaijan, Indonesia, Australia and New Zealand.